Rashid Rida: Anti-Zionism and antisemitism

 Riḍā published an article condemning Zionism in 1898, making him one of the earliest scholarly critics of the movement.
 He warned that the Jewish people were being mobilised to migrate to Palestine with European backing to establish a Zionist state, and urged Arabs to take action, as he thought the Zionists' ultimate ambition was to convert al-Aqsa mosque into a synagogue and to cleanse Palestine of all of its Arab inhabitants.

 In his 1929 treatise Thawrat Filastin (The Palestinian Revolution), he claimed that the Jewish people were historically fanatic observers of in-group solidarity and exclusivity, and refused to assimilate with other cultures.
 Riḍā listed a number of historical crimes against the Israelites including polytheism, usury, and offenses against the prophets of Islam.
 He claimed that God was punishing them for this by taking away their kingdom and subjecting them to centuries of Christian persecution.
 In one of his final texts, published in 1935, Riḍā told Muslims to unite and "take the path traced by our ancestors, who defeated the Jewish in the first epoch [of Islam] and expelled them from the Arabian Peninsula."
-Riḍā considered the Zionist enterprise part of the wider British imperial scheme to consolidate their regional dominion and provoke civil strife among Muslims.
+Riḍā viewed the Zionist enterprise as part of a wider British imperial scheme to consolidate their regional dominion and provoke civil strife among Muslims.

-Riḍā propagated anti-Semitic stereotypes and conspiracy theories that would later become popular across the Arab world and various Islamist movements.
+Riḍā propagated antisemitic stereotypes and conspiracy theories that would later become popular across the Arab world and various Islamist movements.
 Al-Manar regularly featured anti-Semitic articles linking Jewish people and Freemasons who eagerly sought to exploit others' wealth.
 He was a strong believer in the global Jewish conspiracy, and, in the 1930s, he also promoted the ideas of The Protocols of the Elders of Zion.
 He believed Jewish people were controlling the Western banking system and were behind turning Christian states against Muslims.
 He wrote that the establishment of a Jewish state was preparation for the arrival of their Messiah, which Riḍā thought to be the anti-Christ and would be killed by Jesus, the true Messiah in Islam.
 He believed that Jewish people were competent only in the financial sector and required British military backing to make up for their inadequate skills in other areas.
 He also claimed the Jewish people were a "selfish and chauvinist, cunning and perfidious" people who sought to exploit and exterminate other people.